hyperium/tonic/tonic-examples/routeguide-tutorial.md

 ## Defining the service

-Our first step is to define the gRPC *service* and the method *request* and *response* types using [protocol buffers][protobuf].
+Our first step is to define the gRPC *service* and the method *request* and *response* types using [protocol buffers].
 We will keep our `.proto` files in a directory in our crate's root.
 Note that Tonic does not really care where our `.proto` definitions live.
-We will see how to use different code generation configuration later in the tutorial.
+We will see how to use different [code generation configuration](#tonic-build) later in the tutorial.

 ```shell
 $ mkdir proto && touch proto/route_guide.proto